UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/features.md

   - [x] Instructors are able to reply to any comments for an assignment
   - [x] Instructors are able to leave feedback on student assignments and reviews
   - [x] Instructors will be able to randomly assign peer reviewers for individual assignments
-  - [x] Instructors will be able to manually release peer review feedback, or automatically after the due date for the review portion is passed
+  - [x] Instructors will be able to release peer review feedback
   - [x] Instructors can set timelines for assignment submissions
   - [x] Instructor will be able to restrict submission files/links (i.e. only accept .PDF or .ZIP or only google docs links)
   - [x] Instructor must be able to set the peer reviews should be anonymous or not anonymous